-- 1. a Chemical Hygiene Plan is developed in accordance with OSHA-issued regulations or the most current available federal and/or state standards issued and that all elements of the Chemical Hygiene Plan are met, including, but not limited to, standard operating procedures for handling hazardous chemicals, such as the use of personal protective equipment and hygiene practices; control measures to reduce employee exposure to hazardous chemicals; standards for laboratory protective equipment; identification of laboratory procedures and activities requiring prior approval; proper employee training; and the assignment of a Chemical Hygiene Officer; - bulk elemental mercury, chemical mercury compounds and bulk mercury compounds are no longer not used as teaching aids in science classrooms; - 3. labels on incoming containers of hazardous chemicals are not removed or defaced, all material safety data sheets received with incoming shipments are maintained and readily accessible to employees, and a current inventory of chemicals is in use and maintained;
+- 1. a Chemical Hygiene Plan is developed in accordance with OSHA-issued regulations or the most current available federal and/or state standards issued and that all elements of the Chemical Hygiene Plan are met, including, but not limited to, standard operating procedures for handling hazardous chemicals, such as the use of personal protective equipment and hygiene practices; control measures to reduce employee exposure to hazardous chemicals; standards for laboratory protective equipment; identification of laboratory procedures and activities requiring prior approval; proper employee training; and the assignment of a Chemical Hygiene Officer; - 2. bulk elemental mercury, chemical mercury compounds and bulk mercury compounds are not used as teaching aids in science classrooms; - labels on incoming containers of hazardous chemicals are not removed or defaced, all safety data sheets received with incoming shipments are maintained and readily accessible to employees, and a current inventory of chemicals is in use and maintained; - 4. all employees are trained and apprised of the hazards of chemicals present in their work area and understand how to report unsafe conditions and how to perform proper cleanup;